 Submitting Your Proposal

-Edgewood’s IRB is accepting research proposals through IRBNet, an online submission tool.
+Please review all of the IRB Resources provided to the left to assess the readiness of your study documents for review.
+Edgewood College’s IRB processes research proposals through IRBNet, an online submission tool.
 To the left you will find a link to IRBNet and all of the resources (training documents to lead you through the process) you will need to submit your proposal.
 If you are having trouble with the system or would like to schedule a time to meet with an IRB representative to receive training for IRBNet, please email firstname.lastname@example.org or email@example.com.

 The proposal form and a document with instructions for completing the proposal are provided to the left.
-We have also provided consent form templates (formal, implied, assent) that we would like all researchers to utilize to help standardize the consent process at Edgewood.
+We have also provided consent form templates (formal, implied, assent) that we would like all researchers to utilize to help standardize the consent process at Edgewood College.